 If you want to deny the traffic ticket charges, you can state your case before a judge.
 You'll be granted a hearing once the court receives your answer of “Denied" in writing along with the cop's documentation.
 Then, you can tell your side of the story, present any witnesses and discuss why you are disputing the charges.
 You might consider consulting a traffic ticket lawyer to help you prepare and present your case.

 The other alternative, pleading guilty, means paying the traffic ticket.
 The state makes it easy by offering an online payment option, or you can pay by meal.
 After admitting guilt or pleading no contest, the state will add points to your driving record for the violation(s), and you could see an increase in your auto insurance rate.
 For full details on the steps you need to take, visit our page on Vermont traffic ticket payment.

 You must notify the Vermont Judicial Bureau in writing of your decision to contest the traffic ticket.
-Simply check the “Denied” box on the actual citation and mail it to the listed address within 20 days of getting pulled over.
+Simply check the “Denied" box on the actual citation and mail it to the listed address.
 You can find full details on the back of the white copy of your VT traffic ticket.

 As long as the court receives your answer in time, you are in good shape to proceed with your dispute.